Francesco149/oppai-ng/README.md

 75512 oppai
 ```

+oppai-ng has proper error output in whatever format you select,
+while legacy oppai either gives empty output or just dies with
+a plaintext error.

+oppai-ng has well-defined errno style error codes that you can
+check for when using it as a library or reading its output.

 the same test suite runs about 45% faster on oppai-ng compared
 to old oppai, also the peak resident memory size is 4 to 6 times
 smaller according to various ```time -v``` runs.